VishvamPorwal/VishvamPorwal.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Experienced in machine learning and software development, I have had the privilege of contributing to diverse domains such as EdTech, ERP Tech, Retail Intelligence, Business Reliability Tech, and AgTech.
+Machine learning and software developer in the making.
+Over the last two and a half years, I have had the privilege of contributing to diverse domains such as EdTech, ERP Tech, Retail Intelligence, Business Reliability Tech, and AgTech.
 With an insatiable appetite for learning, I have successfully completed over 40 certifications, constantly seeking new knowledge.
 I bring a dynamic skill set and a proven track record of delivering impactful solutions.